 - Faster Deployment: Minutes versus weeks reduces time to value

-- Reduced Compliance Costs: Built-in SOC 2 Type II attestation can reduce vendor security review overhead
+- Reduced Compliance Costs: Built-in SOC 2 Type II audited controls can reduce vendor security review overhead

 - Lower Integration Development: Pre-built connectors reduce custom development effort